Manila Metropolitan Theater: World War II (1942–1945)

 Unlike other similar establishments, during the Japanese Occupation in the Second World War, the Metropolitan Theater was still active.
 It became the home of the New Philippines Symphony Orchestra, conducted by Francisco Santiago, which held its inaugural concert in July 1942.
 Alongside concerts and film screenings, the Met was the stage for the performances of the Dramatic Philippines theater group founded by Francisco "Soc" Rodrigo and Narciso Pimentel, Jr. from 1943 to 1944.
-They mostly performed Rodrigo's translations and adaptations such as Edmond Rostand's Cyrano de Bergerac set in contemporary Manila.
+They performed Rodrigo's translations and adaptations of Western plays.

-The Japanese authorities also used the Metropolitan Theater for their cultural and political activities.
-On October 17 and 20, 1943, two Independence Symphony Concert were held at the Met to celebrate Japan's declaration of the Philippines as an independent republic under President Jose P. Laurel.
-The building was also used as a meeting center for the KALIBAPI political party.
+The Japanese authorities utilized the Metropolitan Theater for various cultural and political activities during their occupation.
+On October 17 and 20, 1943, two Independence Symphony Concerts were held at the Met to celebrate Japan's declaration of the Philippines as an independent republic under President Jose P. Laurel.
+The KALIBAPI political party also used the building as a meeting center.

-In 1945, the Metropolitan Theater was bombed by the American liberation forces during the Battle of Manila.
+During the Battle of Manila in 1945, the Metropolitan Theater was bombed by American liberation forces.
 Although the Met lost its roof, the walls of the structure stood.

 Post-war years (1945–2015)

-In the subsequent post-war years, the shell of the Met was used for a variety of commercial establishments and a home for informal settlers.
+In the subsequent post-war years, the shell of the Met was used for a variety of commercial establishments and as a home for informal settlers.

 During the Marcos administration, First Lady Imelda Marcos initiated the public restoration of the Metropolitan Theater, along with other historical buildings.
 In 1978, ₱30 million was allocated for the restoration through a loan from the Government Service Insurance System (GSIS).
 The restoration was done under the supervision of the architects Otilio and Alejandro Arellano, both nephews of the Met's original architect Juan M. Arellano.

 The Metropolitan Theater re-opened in December 1978, after just four months of work, making the pre-Christmas opening deadline desired by Imelda Marcos.
 President Ferdinand Marcos said that he hoped the Metropolitan Theater would "emerge as the shining monument to the cultural enlightenment of the New Filipino."
 The Met re-opened with a production of Rosauro de la Cruz's "Isang Munting Alamat" produced by the Kabataang Barangay, then-chaired by President Marcos's daughter Imee.

 From 1979 to 1986, the Metropolitan Theater staged five to six shows yearly.
-Due to the lack of sponsorships, Executive Director Conchita Sunico rented out the space to GMA TV for Vilma Santos's variety show Vilma! and leased out office space in the building, allowing it to survive in spite of financial difficulties.
+Due to the lack of sponsorships, Executive Director Conchita Sunico rented out the space to GMA Radio-Television Arts for Vilma Santos's variety show Vilma! and leased out office space in the building, allowing it to survive despite financial difficulties.

 The Met closed its doors again in 1996 following conflicts of ownership between the Manila City government and the Government Service Insurance System (GSIS).

 In 2010, President Gloria Macapagal Arroyo attempted to revive the Metropolitan Theater, to no avail.
 That same year, the Met was recognized as a National Cultural Treasure under the National Cultural Heritage Act.